realandrew/wildfire_tracker/README.md

 - modern-normalize [link](https://github.com/sindresorhus/modern-normalize)
 - OpenLayers [link](https://openlayers.org/)

-## Freely licensed under the MIT licensed
+## Freely licensed under the MIT license

 Feel free to use this project however you wish, it's freely available under the MIT license.
 See the [LICENSE.txt](LICENSE.txt).